Serious violent and sexual offenders to spend longer behind bars

 If they break those conditions, they will be recalled to prison.

+Conditions will include “sobriety tags” for offenders with alcohol issues, Mr Buckland announced.

+He said that wearers are “instantly detected” if they have a drink and could be sent to prison by a judge.

-Mr Buckland will say: “Punishment and rehabilitation are not opposites.
+Mr Buckland said: “Punishment and rehabilitation are not opposites.
 We have to do both.

 “Conservatives believe in offering a second chance to those who are ready to change.